Study among the spires

 That pensioners are a formidable bunch!
 But then I already knew that (have you met my mum?).
 On a serious note, I realized it is actually possible to ring-fence some time to pursue something cerebral – it’s not logistically easy but it is doable.
 I didn’t put it all to one side the minute I got home either.
 Inspired, I’ve added a bunch of French flicks to my Netflix list, bookmarked French news channel TV5’s website so I can watch their nightly news show and downloaded the Larousse dictionary app to my phone.
 I’m determined to keep at it.

 Interest piqued?
-Here are three other upcoming CONTED courses to whet your whistle
+Here are some other upcoming CONTED courses to whet your whistle, all starting back in September but booking now.

 For a full list see here